typetron/typetron.org/docs/authentication.md

 #### Creating a new user
-If you want to create a new use, simply make a POST request to `/register` giving it an email, password and a password confirmation input as in the following image and you will have a user created in your database.
+If you want to create a new use, simply make a POST request to `/register` giving it an email, password and a password confirmation input as in the following image, and you will have a user created in your database.
-> **_Note_** Make sure you have a users table that has all the columns from the User entity.
+> **_Note_** Make sure you have an 'users' table that has all the columns from the User entity.

 ```json
 {